Impact-Invariant Control: Maximizing Control Authority During Impacts: Impact Invariance

 The objective of impact-invariant control is to apply control on the subspace where the changes in the velocity introduced via the impact map, $M^{-1} \contactJacobian^T$, do not appear.
 In practice, we accomplish this by modifying our controllers to eliminate the component of the velocity error that is within the subspace spanned by the impact map $M^{-1} \contactJacobian^T$ by solving the following optimization problem:

-where $J_h$ is the Jacobian for the holonomic constraints that are unambiguously active during impact\footnote{Unambiguously active constraints refer to constraints that are active both before and after the impact event.
-For example, the four-bar linkage constraint is always active and for walking with a double stance phase, the contact constraint for the current stance foot is active both before and after the other foot makes contact.}.
-This reduces the total error by subtracting a correction term $M^{-1} \contactJacobian \lambda$ that by construction is in the range of $M^{-1} \contactJacobian^T$.
+Here, we overload $J_y$ to represent the matrix constructed by stacking the active output space Jacobians $J_{y,i} \forall i$. $J_h$ is the Jacobian for the holonomic constraints that are unambiguously active during impact\endnote{Unambiguously active constraints refer to constraints that are active both before and after the impact event.
+For example, the four-bar linkage constraint is always active and for walking with a double stance phase, the contact constraint for the current stance foot is active both before and after the other foot makes contact.
+To be explicit, $J_h$ is a subset of $\contactJacobian$ because $\contactJacobian$ includes all active constraints of the current impact event.}.

+This reduces the total error by subtracting a correction term $M^{-1} \contactJacobian^T \lambda$ that by construction is in the range of $M^{-1} \contactJacobian^T$.
 We must include the constraint forces for all active constraints, as contact forces from the impact event will cause corresponding reaction forces, which should still satisfy kinematic feasibility of the velocities enforced by \cref{eq:constraint_vel}.
 Notice that this optimization problem is an equality constrained QP, which we are able to solve this in closed form: